 “It’s important that home healthcare business owners answer three main questions when applying for a loan:

-- Can you repay the loan?
+1. Can you repay the loan?
 In other words, do you have the revenue and cash flow to make each and every periodic payment?

-- Will you repay a loan?
+2. Will you repay a loan?
 Does your previous credit history demonstrate that your business has a good track record?

-- Can you demonstrate that you can and will make each and every payment should something unexpected happen?
+3. Can you demonstrate that you can and will make each and every payment should something unexpected happen?

 In the home healthcare industry, long-term contracts will likely help you answer some of these questions.”

-1. Show You Can Repay the Loan
+1. Show Your Ability to Repay the Home Healthcare Loan

 When preparing to apply for a business loan you need to make sure you have prepared proper financials that include projections for three years or more.
-The projections will give the lender a good idea of whether or not your business plan is attainable and what your potential cash flow could look like.
+The projections will give the lender a good idea of whether your business plan is attainable and what your potential cash flow could look like.
 This is a good indicator of whether you’re able to repay the loan.

 Julie Smith, CEO of Homewatch CareGivers, says you can grow revenue by:

-“Our focus is twofold — demonstrating those measurable outcomes that differentiate our services to client families and referral sources, and recruiting and retaining the best caregivers to help deliver those services.
+“Our focus is twofold — demonstrating those measurable outcomes that differentiate our services to client families and referral sources and recruiting and retaining the best caregivers to help deliver those services.

 For services, the key is measuring hard and soft indicators of health, and giving family members and referral sources as clear a picture as possible of the impact of quality home care on an individual’s care plan.
 For caregivers, we focus on retention by providing top-level training and ongoing education and ensuring caregivers are able to stay at the jobs they love with sufficient wages and hours.”

-While your business credit score won’t necessarily be a factor in approving your loan, it’s a good opportunity to show a potential lender how your business deals with debt.
+While your business credit score won’t always be a factor in approving your loan, it’s a good opportunity to show a potential lender how your business deals with debt.
 Having a strong business credit history shows your potential lender that your business has handled debt in the past and that you’ve chosen to make your loan payments.

 3. Convince Lenders You Can Deal With Unexpected Circumstances

 “Every time I have ever seen someone fail in the healthcare space it is due to a lack of consistent sales efforts.
-The number one contributing factor to top line revenue growth is a commitment to ongoing, diversified and consistent sales, which takes a deliberate, planned, effort every single day.”
+The No. 1 contributing factor to top line revenue growth is a commitment to ongoing, diversified and consistent sales, which takes a deliberate, planned effort every single day.”